nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 ---
-title: Complete a ID/CV check
+title: Complete a ID/CV check WIP
 description: Once a organisation has been found, BSA staff need to be able to verify who they are speaking to before they are they able to process a query
 author:
   name: Hannah Williams